chmerdon/GradientRobustMultiPhysics.jl/docs/src/pdesolvers.md

 ## Time-Dependent Solvers

 The structure TimeControlSolver can be used to setup a time-dependent solver that can be configured in a similar manner as the time-independent ones (subiterations, nonlinear iterations, linear solvers).
 As a TimeIntegrationRule so far only BackwardEuler is implemented.
-It detects automatically when the timestep changes and when the time derivative has to be reimplemented.
-Also non-standard and parameter-dependent time derivatives are possible.

 Note that, the time-derivative is added by the TimeControlSolver and is in general not part of the PDEDescription (this is debatable and might change in the future).